 There’s no shortage of fresh peaches and raspberries where I live.
 I use the fruit I grow to bake up this sweet and special fruit tart.— Mary Ann Rempel, Southold, New York

 Ripe peaches and warm biscuit topping go hand-in-hand.
 The fresh rosemary and cinnamon adds a delicious twist. —Michael Cohen, Los Angeles, California

 One of my favorite bakeries makes this scrumptious tart that uses fall and summer fruit, so I created my own version.
 I like to serve it warm with whipped cream or ice cream and with a cup of coffee on a cool autumn night. —Sarah Knoblock, Hyde Park, Indiana

-We always made cream puffs for special occasions when I was growing up in a family of seven.
-My favorite filling, then and now, is whipped cream and nutmeg-spiced peaches. —Agnes Ward, Stratford, Ontario
+We always made cream puffs for special occasions when I was growing up in our family of seven.
+Sometimes we used a custard filling, but this version with whipped cream and peaches is the best. —Agnes Ward, Stratford, Ontario

 You'll definitely capture the flavors of summer with this chunky, luscious toast-topper.
 Best of all, this jam freezes well for up to a year, and it makes a great housewarming or hostess gift idea. —Gwen Frankhouser, El Cajon, California.

 This dish makes for a dramatic presentation.
 I usually take it right from the oven to the table, fill it with peaches and sour cream and serve it with bacon or ham.
 Whenever I go home, my mom (the best cook I know) asks me to make this. —Nancy Wilkinson, Princeton, New Jersey

 This is my husband’s favorite breakfast treat and the ultimate comfort food.
 It’s warm, filling and always a hit when I serve it to guests. —Karen Schroeder, Kankakee, Illinois.